Skip to content

 PostToolUsebin/post-tool-use-validate.shAfter Write/Edit/MultiEdit on .sightmap/**.
 Runs sightmap check --stdin; surfaces validation errors immediately.

-All three are advisory.
+All four are advisory.
 They print to stderr/stdout but never block the user’s edit.
 Direct edits to .sightmap/ files remain valid — the hooks just add a feedback loop the bare filesystem doesn’t have.

 Terminal window